 Behavioral Interventions In The Workplace: Techniques For Improving Performance

-Don’t see these interventions going away anytime soon.
+I don’t see these interventions going away anytime soon.

-It might still be challenging out there, but mentally, we’re in better shape focusing on techniques for improving performance.
+It might still be challenging out there, but mentally, we’re in better shape, focusing on techniques for improving performance.

 Behavioral intervention – The purposeful implementation of techniques and strategies to modify or eliminate unwanted or unsafe behaviors in the workplace.